 He could sense the despair of this infernal place, hear the wailing around him, and it took him no time at all to figure out where he was.

-He could feel the intense heat that permeated this new plane of existence, that heat sending waves from the scorched earth beneath his booted feet, and then he saw them, mishappen and ghoulish nightmares in the distance, mockeries of life that were once human.
+He could feel the intense heat that permeated this new plane of existence, that heat sending waves from the scorched earth beneath his booted feet, and then he saw them, misshapen and ghoulish nightmares in the distance, mockeries of life that had once been human.
 They staggered toward him with mottled, spindly arms and boney digits ready to tear and flay, naked and chained corpses with a hunger that he could sense so much as see.

 Yes, he knew where he was, but he wasn’t scared…No, quite the contrary.
 He was glad he was here.
 Now he could chop to his heart’s content.
 He was going to butcher every last thing that moved down here, and that wasn’t bragging; it was a fact.

-He laughed again as he readied himself for carnage, gripping the haft of his new axe around its red-ribbon bow.
+He laughed again as he readied himself for carnage, gripping the haft of his new axe, that red-and-white-striped haft still adorned with a red-ribbon bow.

 “MERRY CHRISTMAS TO ALL!” he shouted as he charged into the advancing horde, laughing all the way.

-And to All a Good Night Copyright © 2022 Matthew L. Marlott
+And to All a Good Night Copyright © 2022 bloodytwine.com Matthew L. Marlott